 Gibson has been adopted by such an amazing family and we couldn’t be happier.
-He has an awesome new mom, dad, 3 human sisters, two female doggie siblings and a kitty brother.
+He has a fantastic new mom, dad, 3 human sisters, two female doggie siblings and a kitty brother.
 His family has experience with Frenchies and his mom works in veterinary medicine.
 He is doing so well in his new home, receiving great care and lots of love.
 Congratulations, Gibson, for finding your forever!
+And thank you to the Nala Foundation for partnering with us on this awesome adoption!

 Hey everyone!!
 It is me….Gibson and I am ready to find my furever home.
 Will it be yours?